mcclellangg/pay-calc-plus/README.md

 ## Overview

 This is a desktop GUI app made with python, and tkinter.
 It takes input from the user (employee name, gross pay, exemptions) and calculates weekly paycheck deductions automatically.
+The calculated paychecks can optionally be stored in a sqlite database.
+The Display Records button will then open a new window and display the paychecks in the tkinter tree display.

 State deductions are calculated using formulas from the [Virginia Income Tax Withholding Guide](https://www.tax.virginia.gov/sites/default/files/inline-files/Employer%20Withholding%20Instructions.pdf).